ibm-cloud-architecture/tabular-terraform/README.md

 ## Usage

+1. Design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).

-1. Customize input samples.
+2. Customize the input spreadsheets according to your design.

-2. Execute terraformer:
+3. Execute terraformer on your customized input spreadsheets:
 - Display help:\
 terraformer -h
 - Display version:\